DorcasLanyero/2N/wiki/Game Specification.md

 ### Goals
 The goal of this game is for the user to produce a tile with the highest tile size as defined by the difficulty level (see difficulty level table above.)
 ### User Skills
+* Ability to use WASD and arrow keys
+*

 ### Game Mechanics